Ameya-Labs/FBLA-Chapter-Management-Platform/README.md

 REACT_APP_APP_ID=
 ```

-13. Add the keys that you copied from step 10 into the .env file, including quotation marks ("").
+13. Add the keys that you copied from step 10 into the .env file, WITH NO quotation marks ("").
 The final .env file should look like this...

 ```
 REACT_APP_API_KEY=AIS92kmis-flKO-2Msk_sP092mf4